|

 Assessment |

-Behaviour Domain |
+Behavior Domain |

-The Behaviour Domain has 7 features.
-They are: Introvert, Verbally Offensive, Aggressive, Fear or Extreme Dislike of Touch/People, Inappropriate Behaviour, Confused and Distressed. |
+The Behavior Domain has 7 features.
+They are: Introvert, Verbally Offensive, Aggressive, Fear or Extreme Dislike of Touch/People, Inappropriate Behavior, Confused and Distressed. |

 Body Domain |